Optimum filter-based analysis for the characterization of a high-resolution magnetic microcalorimeter towards the DELight experiment: Data analysis

 The calibration function correlating the cOF amplitude $A_\mathrm{cOF}$ to the energy is described by a second-order polynomial with no constant component:

 as suggested by a fit of the amplitude peak positions.

 The $A_\mathrm{cOF}$ spectrum from the {\fe } calibration is fitted only for its {\kalpha } component.
-This is accomplished through the chi-square minimization for binned data, where the chi-square value is referred to as $\chi^2_\alpha$.
+This is accomplished through the $\chi^2_\alpha$ minimization for binned data, where the subscript refers to the spectrum component being considered.
 This is done both for the model including the athermal phonon escape $a\cdot f^\mathrm{esc}_\alpha\left(E\,|\,\sigma_E,\varepsilon_\mathrm{esc}\right)$ and for the model excluding it $a\cdot f_\alpha\left(E\,|\,\sigma_E\right)$, where $a$ is the scaling factor.
 The minimization returns the best estimators of the free parameters $a$, $\sigma_E$, $p_1$, $p_2$ and, when included, $\varepsilon_\mathrm{esc}$.
 The $\chi^2_\alpha$ is minimized using the \textit{iminuit} software tool \cite{iminuit}.
 Due to the multidimensional and stochastic nature of the problem, different bin sizes and initial parameters are considered.
 This results in a distribution of best estimators for four different configurations, differentiated by the model used for the fit (including or excluding the athermal phonon escape) and by the thermal fluctuation selection (tight or loose).
 The energy spectrum in the energy range of the {\kbeta } line is reconstructed for each set of estimated parameters under the assumption of non-varying energy resolution and athermal phonon escape contribution, when included.
-The chi-square in the {\kbeta } region, $\chi^2_\beta$, is used as an additional quality information about the performance of the individual fitting results.
+The $\chi^2_\beta$ value estimated in the {\kbeta } region is used as an additional quality information about the performance of the individual fitting results.

 The value of $\chi^2_\alpha$ indicates the goodness-of-fit of the considered model in the fit region, ie., \kalpha.
 The distribution for the four different configurations is shown in \cref{fig:chi2alpha}, where a quality criterion on the goodness-of-fit in the {\kbeta } region is applied by requiring $\chi^2_\beta<1.2$.